Article

 Diagram 1.
 Types of manipulation of information space (adaptation from original work) Source: K. Kumalski, „Sztuczna inteligencja jako instrument intensyfikacji zagrożeń hybrydowych w domenie informacyjnej”.

-Development of Artificial Intelligence – Asset or Flaw
+Development of Artificial Intelligence – Asset or Flaw?

 Despite the growing awareness of hybrid activities and the ever-widened range of methods of dealing with them, the threats are still increasing – so there is no ability to be prepared for all possible scenarios.
 An important change in the way political pressure is exerted is the intensification of threats in the information domain with the use of Artificial Intelligence (AI).